UCSF-Costello-Lab/Multicentric_glioma_CN/README.md

 Copy number scripts for multicentric glioma study

 #Setup (once)
 Run Rscript 0.setup.R once.
 This will setup links to shared annotation data sets and lab data files on the TIPCC compute cluster.
 Make sure ./config.yml is correct.
-It specify the default analysis settings.
-The individual entries can be overridden by individual command-line options to the below Rscript calls.
+It specifies the default analysis settings.

+The individual entries can be overridden by individual command-line options to the Rscript calls.

 #Data processing